Jean Segura Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.53).
+- The Tigers' 4.49 team ERA ranks 20th across all league pitching staffs.

+- Tigers pitchers combine to give up 125 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

+- Skubal (1-1 with a 3.71 ERA and 23 strikeouts in 17 2/3 innings pitched) makes the start for the Tigers, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.